jolod/flc/doc/derivation.md

 ;                 :jetty [jetty [:handler]]}))
 ```

+## A note on `topo-sort`

+Note that once `start!` was rewritten to take an argument, we just instantly call `topo-sort` on the input before using it. `start!` is effectively a composition of `topo-sort` and the rest of `start!`.
+So, it would make sense to factor out "the rest" of `start!`, so that `topo-sort` is optional, and the input can be a sequence instead of a map.

+This, taken even one step further, leads you to two aspects of *flc* that is not immediately apparent: `let-like` and `map-like`.

+`let-like` only solves the "dynamic let" problem, and `map-like` deals with seqables (including seqs, vectors, and maps) while treating them as a map.

 ## Liberating yourself from dependencies

 It is easy to ignore the library and revert back to the old way of doing it, using `let` and destructuring.
 In particular, if you do not care about stopping the system, you can just do: